colinta/SublimeMarkAndMove/README.md

 WindowCommands
 --------------

-`mark_and_move_window_mark`: Displays a picker so that you can bind two open files.
+`mark_and_move_window_select`: Displays a picker so that you can bind two open files.
 The two files must already be open.
 Once the files are bound, opens the other file (`goto`: False disables the "auto-goto")

 `mark_and_move_window_toggle`: If the current view is bound, it goes to the other view.
-If it isn't bound, this command delegates to `mark_and_move_window_mark`.
+If it isn't bound, this command delegates to `mark_and_move_window_select`.